Parth7798/Terraform/README.md

-# Create AWS Infrastructure with Terraform
+# Create AWS Infrastructure with Terraform (Step by Step guidance)

 This repository contains Terraform code to provision a comprehensive AWS environment.
 It demonstrates how to create a custom Virtual Private Cloud (VPC), launch an EC2 instance within it, and set up an S3 bucket.
 This guide provides a detailed, step-by-step explanation of the entire process.